-This article, Lowline Angus Benefits is for those considering adding Lowline Angus genetics to their herd.
+This article, Aberdeen Angus Benefits is for those considering adding Aberdeen Angus genetics to their herd.

-The quality of Lowline and Lowline cross meat has been increasingly recognized within the beef industry.
-Lowline cattle have the genetic ability to reduce late maturity patterns, increase fat cover and marbling while achieving competitive 200 and 400 day weights and high yielding carcasses.
-Research has concluded that Lowlines have:
+The quality of Aberdeen (formerly Lowline Angus) and Aberdeen cross meat has been increasingly recognized within the beef industry.
+Aberdeen Angus benefits include having the genetic ability to reduce late maturity patterns, increase fat cover and marbling while achieving competitive 200 and 400 day weights and high yielding carcasses.
+Research has concluded that Aberdeen’s have:

 - 5% more marbling than other breeds